gentoo-mirror/myrvolay/README.md

 ### Overlay content ###
 * app-crypt
-  * [libsecret](https://packages.gentoo.org/packages/app-crypt/libsecret): allow for the use of KeePassXC as Secret Service API provider instead of gnome-keyring, will stay here until it gets implemented in the official repository
+  * [libsecret](https://packages.gentoo.org/packages/app-crypt/libsecret): allow for the use of KeePassXC as Secret Service API provider instead of gnome-keyring, will stay here until it gets implemented in the official repository *(unkeyworded)*
 * app-emulation
   * [vkd3d-proton](https://github.com/HansKristian-Work/vkd3d-proton): Proton's Direct3D 12 implementation, forked from VKD3D
 * app-misc